Eyelid Surgery Glendora & Los Angeles

 What Happens During Blepharoplasty Surgery?

-Eyelid surgery is conducted on an outpatient basis, and with local anesthesia to numb the area around the eyes or general anesthesia.
+Eyelid surgery in Los Angeles is conducted on an outpatient basis, and with local anesthesia to numb the area around the eyes or general anesthesia.
 Some people prefer not being able to see Dr. Sattler working around their eyes and ask for general anesthesia.
 The procedure lasts between 1-3 hours; 2 upper lids can take an hour, all 4 lids can take up 3 hours.
 Prior to your surgery you will have received a medical evaluation and vision test.
 Your ophthalmologist may be asked to share any relevant information with Dr. Sattler.
 During the procedure, Dr. Sattler makes incisions following the natural lines of your eyelids, in the creases of upper lids, and below lashes in lower lids so that he can separate the skin from the underlying fatty tissue and muscle.
 He then removes or repositions excess fat, and trims sagging skin and muscle.
 The incisions are then closed with very fine sutures.
 Alternatively, he may use the transconjunctivital technique in which an incision is made in the lower lid, and only a conservative amount of fat — and no skin — is removed.

 Before and After Eyelid Surgery